FDA Coronavirus (COVID-19) Update: May 29th, 2020 - Clarksville, TN Online

 FDA Coronavirus (COVID-19) Update: May 29th, 2020

-Silver Spring, MD – The U.S. Food and Drug Administration (FDA) today continued to take action in the ongoing response to the COVID-19 Coronavirus pandemic:
+Silver Spring, MD – The U.S. Food and Drug Administration continues to take action in the ongoing response to the COVID-19 Coronavirus pandemic:

-The FDA issued an Emergency Use Authorization for the Stryker Sustainability Solutions (SSS) VHP N95 Respirator Decontamination System (RDS).
+FDA is making its previously developed FDA MyStudies app available to investigators as a free platform to securely obtain patients’ informed consent for eligible clinical trials when face-to-face contact is not possible or practical due to COVID-19 Coronavirus control measures.

-This product uses vapor hydrogen peroxide (VHP) to decontaminate compatible N95 respirators that are, or potentially are, contaminated with SARS-CoV-2 or other pathogenic microorganisms for multiple-user reuse by healthcare personnel to prevent exposure to pathogenic biological airborne particulates when there are insufficient supplies of face-filtering respirators (FFRs) resulting from the Coronavirus Disease 2019 (COVID-19) pandemic.
+FDA MyStudies is now referred to as COVID MyStudies in the Apple App store and in the Google Play store.

 Testing updates: